 Current Ada Comstock Scholars volunteer to be paired with entering students as peer advisers.
 During the summer, peer advisers contact new students, offering to help smooth the transition by answering questions and providing information.

 Special orientation meetings for Ada Comstock Scholars provide important information about registration and campus life.

 Academic and Career Advising

-Before she selects a major, an Ada Comstock student is assigned a premajor adviser, someone who recognizes the difficulty of scheduling classes if nonacademic responsibilities need to be considered.
-Once an Ada Comstock Scholar declares her major, she chooses her adviser from within that academic department.
+Before selecting a major, an Ada Comstock student is assigned a liberal arts adviser, someone who recognizes the difficulty of scheduling classes if nonacademic responsibilities need to be considered.
+Once a major is declared, students choose an adviser from within that academic department.

-Smith’s academic development office, the Jacobson Center for Writing, Teaching and Learning, gives academic advice and support to all Smith students and offers special tutorials for Ada Comstock Scholars to review and strengthen their academic skills.
+The Jacobson Center for Writing, Teaching and Learning gives academic advice and support to all Smith students and offers special tutorials for Ada Comstock Scholars to review and strengthen their academic skills.
 In addition, workshops and tutorials are available for students with all levels of computer skills.

-The Lazarus Center for Career Development provides many services for students beyond the traditional college age, including individual counseling, workshops and recruiting opportunities.
+The Lazarus Center for Career Development provides many services, including individual counseling, workshops and recruiting opportunities.
 The staff, which serves all Smith students and alumnae throughout their lives, is committed to educating employers about the benefits of hiring women who have returned to school and will reenter the workforce with new skills.

 Office of Disability Services

 The Office of Disability Services facilitates equal access for students, faculty, and staff with disabilities to programs and activities at Smith College.
 The office helps arrange accommodations and services for students with documented disabilities.